kovirivo24/ppm-image-editor/README.md

 Run ppm-editor.py and follow instructions in terminal

 ### Upcoming Updates
-- Rewrite program to use dictionaries
-- Let user preselect multiple modifications
 - Add modifications such as high/low brightness and high/low contrast
+- Add ability to use more common image formats like JPEG

 ### About
 This program was part of a Intro to CS assignment.